 Rooms at Mont Rochelle Franschhoek

-All of the bedrooms feature king size beds that are convertible into twins and a living area – ours had a pretty balcony overlooking the gazebo and the 100 acre garden.
-We had a lovey en-suite bathroom with heated floors, marble counter, big rain-head showers, dual vanities and Africology products.
+All of the bedrooms feature king-size beds that are convertible into twins and a living area – ours had a pretty balcony overlooking the gazebo and the 100-acre garden.
+We had a lovely en-suite bathroom with heated floors, marble counter, big rain-head showers, dual vanities, and Africology products.
 The mini-bar was stocked with sodas and drinks and we also had a complimentary selection of refreshments all included in the room.
 I loved the pop of bright pink in the fittings and accessories.

-I listened to the advice and drank some extra wine while enjoying the views of the Dassenberg mountains and snacked on chocolate and cookies late night with some Amarula.
+I listened to the advice to ‘Save Water ‘ and drank some extra wine while enjoying the views of the Dassenberg mountains and snacked on chocolate and cookies late night with some Amarula.
 If you haven’t tried it, it tastes like Baileys but better 🙂

 The best part of being outside suburbia and in the country is being surrounded by nature and Mont Rochelle does it beautifully with immaculate gardens, pools, gazebos covered with roses, vineyards, lush valley and ohh those Dassenberg mountains.
-I loved looking for the different varieties of grapes while wandering through the uniform rows of grape vines.
+I loved looking for the different varieties of grapes while wandering through the uniform rows of grapevines.
 The management at Mont Rochelle respects the environment and the approach of Virgin Limited Edition includes a commitment to fair trade policies and ethical dealings with employees and the local community.
 Most of the food is sourced locally in South Africa to ensure maximum economic benefit for its people and to reduce the miles the food travels.
-They have even removed all single use plastic.
+And they have even removed all single-use plastic.

-We saw some horses and a brightly painted Virgin Atlantic white fibreglass rhino owing to Sir Richard Branson’s support to the conservation and protection of rhinos from poaching and extinction.
+We saw some horses and a brightly painted Virgin Atlantic white fiberglass rhino owing to Sir Richard Branson’s support to the conservation and protection of rhinos from poaching and extinction.
 These magnificent prehistoric animals that have roamed planet earth for more than 50 million years are hunted and killed ruthlessly for their horns.
-Did you know that the white Rhino is not really white, it is gray just like the black rhino.
+Did you know that the White Rhino is not really white, it is gray just like the black rhino?
 The white rhino is square-lipped and is wider, i.e substantially larger in size than its counterpart, the black rhino has a hook-lip.
-Wide was misunderstood for white, something I learnt from our Safari in Kenya.
-You can buy mini versions of these colorful rhinos at the shop at Mont Rochelle, if you would like to one home.
+Wide was misunderstood for white, something I learned from our Safari in Kenya.
+You can buy mini versions of these colorful rhinos at the shop at Mont Rochelle if you would like to one home.

 While there are 5 Heated pools, 2 of which are privately accessed through the Cap Classique bedrooms and ample Sun loungers, we spent most of the day walking around the gardens or taking the complimentary shuttle to explore the quaint town of Franschhoek.
 If we come back during the summer months, we will have to give that pool a try.
 I can already imagine myself with a glass of crisp white wine on one of the bright green loungers taking in the views of the mountains and the landscape.